President of Italy: Presidential mandate

-The President of the Italian Republic assumes office after taking an oath before the Italian Parliament and delivering a presidential address.
+The president of the Italian Republic assumes office after taking an oath before the Italian Parliament and delivering a presidential address.

-The term of the President of the Italian Republic lasts seven years.
+The presidential term lasts seven years.
 This prevents any officeholder from being reelected by the same houses, which have a five-year mandate, also granting some freedom from excessive political ties to the appointing body.
-The Italian president's term may end by voluntary resignation, death while in office, permanent disability due to serious illness, or dismissal as for crimes of high treason or an attack on the Constitution.
+The president's term may end prematurely by voluntary resignation, death in office, permanent disability due to serious illness, or impeachment and conviction for the crimes of high treason or attack on the Constitution.

-A former president of the Republic is called President emeritus of the Republic and becomes Senator for life ex officio.
-In the absence of the President of the Republic, including travel abroad, presidential functions are performed by the President of the Senate.
+A former president of the Republic is called president emeritus of the Republic and becomes Senator for life ex officio.
+In the absence of the president of the Republic, including travel abroad, presidential functions are performed by the president of the Senate.

 Legal powers

-The Constitution lays out the duties and powers of the President of the Republic, to include the following:
+The Constitution lays out the duties and powers of the president of the republic, including the following: